Skip to content

 Have you ever chosen a gasket adhesive?

-Finding gasket adhesives can be a crucial step in the gasket design process, but many people don’t know where to start.
+Not all gaskets require adhesives, but they can help gaskets perform more efficiently in certain circumstances.
+Finding gasket adhesives in these cases can be a crucial step in the design process, but many people don’t know where to start.

 At Strouse, we’re used to working with adhesive gasket material to help our customers build the most efficient sealing solutions.
 Designing an effective gasket relies on the compatibility of the materials and the design.